-1. Under California's implementation of the Public Utility Regulatory Policies Act of 1978 (PURPA), Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall make the New Qualifying Facilities Standard Offer Contract available to all PURPA Qualifying Facilities (QF) of 20 MW or less, as well as QFs that include storage in hybrid and co-located configurations.
+Under California's implementation of the Public Utility Regulatory Policies Act of 1978 (PURPA), Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall make the New Qualifying Facilities Standard Offer Contract available to all PURPA Qualifying Facilities (QF) of 20 MW or less, as well as QFs that include storage in hybrid and co-located configurations.

-- 2. The New Qualifying Facilities Standard Offer Contract, adopted in Decision 20-05-006, is modified to add the following provisions applicable to energy storage-paired Qualifying Facilities charging exclusively from the eligible onsite energy resources: - Section 9.02(j): Throughout the Term, Seller shall not cause any energy from the Transmission Provider's electrical system or the CAISO Controlled Grid to be stored by the Project or any hybrid or co-located storage facility associated with the Project. - Section 9.04(i): Seller shall defend, save harmless, and indemnify Buyer against any costs or charges, including any CAISO Charges, associated with withdrawals of energy from the Transmission Provider's electrical system or the CAISO Controlled Grid to be stored by the Project or any hybrid or co-located storage facility associated with the Project. - 3.
-Each utility subject to this decision shall file a Tier 1 Advice Letter within 15 days of this decision with their New Qualifying Facilities Standard Offer Contract and include a redline version comparing the new contract with the superseded prior contract. - 4.
-Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company are authorized to modify the terms to eliminate or revise Section 9.02 (Additional Covenants by Seller) and Section 9.04 (Indemnity), and modify provisions related to metering and scheduling in the New Qualifying Facilities Standard Offer Contract with grid charging storage-paired Qualifying Facilities and submit these modified provisions on a case by case basis via a Tier 2 Advice Letter for the Commission's approval. - 5.
-Except for the modifications authorized in this decision, the provisions of the New Qualifying Facilities Standard Offer Contract adopted in
+2. The New Qualifying Facilities Standard Offer Contract, adopted in Decision 20-05-006, is modified to add the following provisions applicable to energy storage-paired Qualifying Facilities charging exclusively from eligible onsite energy resources:

+• Section 9.02(j): Throughout the Term, Seller shall not cause any energy from the Transmission Provider's electrical system or the CAISO Controlled Grid to be stored by the Project or any hybrid or co-located storage facility associated with the Project.

+• Section 9.04(i): Seller shall defend, save harmless, and indemnify Buyer against any costs or charges, including any CAISO Charges, associated with withdrawals of energy from the Transmission Provider's electrical system or the CAISO Controlled Grid to be stored by the Project or any hybrid or co-located storage facility associated with the Project.

+3. The New Qualifying Facilities Standard Offer Contract, adopted in Decision 20-05-006, shall be modified for energy storage-paired Qualifying Facilities to revise Section 9.02 and Exhibit U (Economic Dispatch Down) to include language necessary when an IOU is the scheduling coordinator, to prevent deemed delivered energy payments for energy that is later delivered by a storage-paired QF to ensure that energy payments are only made once at avoided cost and no double-payments occur.

+4. Each utility subject to this decision shall file a Tier 1 Advice Letter within 15 days of this decision with their New Qualifying Facilities Standard Offer

+Contract with the provisions required in paragraphs 2 and 3 above, and include a redline version comparing the new contract with the superseded prior contract.

+5. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company are authorized to modify the terms to eliminate or revise Section 9.02 (Additional Covenants by Seller) and Section 9.04 (Indemnity), and modify provisions related to metering and scheduling in the New Qualifying Facilities Standard Offer Contracts with energy storage-paired Qualifying Facilities that may partially charge from the grid and submit these modified contracts on a case by case basis via a Tier 2 Advice Letter for the Commission's approval.

-Decision 20-05-006 shall remain unchanged and available to Qualifying Facilities of 20 megawatts or less.
+6. Except for the modifications authorized in this decision, the provisions of the New Qualifying Facilities Standard Offer Contract adopted in Decision 20-05-006 shall remain unchanged and available to Qualifying Facilities of 20 megawatts or less.

-6. This proceeding remains open to consider whether any further action is required to comply with the Public Utility Regulatory Policies Act of 1978, such as to comply with any changes in federal regulations.
+7. This proceeding remains open to consider whether any further action is required to comply with the Public Utility Regulatory Policies Act of 1978, such as to comply with any changes in federal regulations.

-This order is effecti ve today.
-Dated , at San Francisco, California.
+This order is effective today.

+Dated June 2, 2022, at San Francisco, California.